CACTTC Articles of Association & By-Laws

 Section 8.
 Area meetings shall not be considered Association meetings for the conduct of any business specified in these Bylaws as being conducted at Association meetings, except as provided for in Sections 2 and 3 of this Article.
 Area meetings will be considered education for calculating continuing education hours/units.

 Section 9.
 The CACTTC Executive Committee must receive and approve an initial budget, agenda, activities, and list of donations for any area meeting.
-After any Area conference the CACTTC Executive Committee will receive a full report of the budget, agenda, activity and donation for such meeting with a check for any excess funds to be deposited in the CACTTC treasury to a sub account for that Area- for future area meetings.
+Reasonable expenses may be advanced to the host for an area meeting upon approval of the budget by the Executive Committee.
+After any area meeting the CACTTC Executive Committee will receive a full report of the budget, agenda, activity and donation for such meeting with reimbursement for any cash advance and a check for any excess funds to be deposited in the CACTTC treasury to a sub account for that Area- for future area meetings.

 ARTICLE VII.
 OFFICERS